drkrillo/docs/creator/rewards/gatting-started.md

 ### Prerequisites

-Before you begin using the Rewards system, ensure that you have a collection \[approved and ready for minting]\(\{{< ref "/creator/wearables-and-emotes/publishing/publishing-collections.md" >\}}).
+Before you begin using the Rewards system, ensure that you have a collection [approved and ready for minting](..//creator/wearables-and-emotes/publishing/publishing-collections.md).
 This collection should contain the items you plan to offer as rewards in your campaign.

 ### Create your first campaign